Dowell-Lab/srworkshop/day02/README.md

 # Day 2 | Intro to Linux & Vim

 ### How/Why can I use a computer without a graphical interface?
-Graphical interfaces (like Finder for Mac or Files for Windows) offer a user-friendly experience, while working from the terminal allows a user more complete control over the computer.
+Graphical interfaces (like Finder for Mac or File Explorer for Windows) offer a user-friendly experience, while working from the terminal allows a user more complete control over the computer.
 You do this from the command line using **Linux/Unix commands**.
-Since the terminal does not provide things like Microsoft word to edit and search files, we instead use a tool called **Vim**.
+Since the terminal does not provide things like Microsoft Word to edit and search files, we instead use a tool called **Vim**.

 ### Before Day 2
 Please watch the following videos: